abinit/abipy_book/abipy_book/ddb.md

 robot.plot_xy_with_hue(data, x="nkpt", y="mode6", hue="tsmear");
 ```

-A DDbRobot is essential a dictionary of DdbFiles and we can therefore reuse the DdbFile methods to call anaddb.
+A DDbRobot is essential a dictionary of DdbFiles, and we can therefore reuse the DdbFile methods to call anaddb.
-For example, we said that the two degenerate $E_{2g}$ modes at $\Gamma$
-involve in-plane oscillations of the two Mg atoms.
+For example, we mentioned that the two degenerate $E_{2g}$ modes at $\Gamma$ involve in-plane oscillations of the two Mg atoms.
 Let's check this with:

 ```{code-cell}